awesome-cloud-dx/awesome-cloud-dx/README.md

 - [Argonaut](https://www.argonaut.dev/) - Your Dream DevOps Platform.
 End to end deployments to AWS and GCP in minutes.
 - [Beplus](https://beplus.cloud/) - Making AWS Cloud More Approachable.
 - [FlightControl](https://flightcontrol.dev/) - Fullstack Deploy Platform that runs on your own cloud.
+- [KintoHub](https://www.kintohub.com/) - All-in-one platform to combine and deploy your backend services, ... in one place
 - [Massdriver](https://www.massdriver.cloud/) - Platform Engineering for Growing Software Teams.
 - [Northflank](http://northflank.com/) Deploy (code / databases / jobs) in seconds
 - [Nullstone](https://www.nullstone.io/) - Ship like a startup.
 Manage infrastructure like an enterprise.